 A tower siting study has been carried out to assess the most appropriate locations for the new towers from an environmental, technical, and economic perspective.

-An EIA Screening Request for the proposed development will be submitted to the Energy Consents Unit in November 2024.
-Following this, an application is to be submitted to Scottish Ministers for consent under Section 37 of the Electricity Act 1989 and for deemed planning permission under Section 57(2) of the Town and Country Planning (Scotland) Act 1997 to carry out the works as described above.
+Further environmental and technical surveys are now taking place to inform the detailed design of the development, and following this application is to be submitted to Scottish Ministers for consent under Section 37 of the Electricity Act 1989 and for deemed planning permission under Section 57(2) of the Town and Country Planning (Scotland) Act 1997 to carry out the works.

 The public can share their views or request to be kept informed of the project by contacting carrick@spenergynetworks.co.uk or by writing to: